 nathrao

-Keep communication lines open and MD should interact frequently and monitor them also.
+Keep communication lines open.
+The MD should interact frequently with the team and monitor their progress to ensure accountability and improvement.

 From India, Pune